myles3850/Aferry-takehome/README.md

 ## Submitting

-- Clone this repo into the platform of your choice
+- Clone the repo into the platform of your choice - you will only have read permissions on this repo
-- Create a pull request for your changes
+- Create a pull request for your changes against your own repo
 - Email your point of contact at AFerry with a link to the PR

 ## Brief